The 2024 Custer State Park Buffalo Roundup:

 Imagine the earth trembling beneath your feet as a colossal herd of nearly 1,300 American bison charges over the horizon, dust swirling in their wake.
 The air is electric with the echoes of hooves pounding against the plains.
-This isn’t a scene from a Western movie; it’s the annual Custer State Park Buffalo Roundup—a living testament to America’s frontier spirit and a must-see event for any adventurer.

 History of the Buffalo Roundup

-Established in 1912, Custer State Park sprawls over 71,000 acres of South Dakota’s diverse landscapes, from rolling prairies to rugged mountains.
-In 1914, in a bold move to save the American bison from extinction due to overhunting and habitat loss, the park introduced a small herd into its protected environment.
-By 1965, the bison population had flourished, necessitating the first annual Buffalo Roundup to manage herd size and maintain ecological balance—a tradition that has become a cornerstone of conservation and culture in the region.
+By 1965, the bison population had flourished, leading to the first annual Buffalo Roundup to manage herd size and maintain ecological balance — a tradition that has become a cornerstone of conservation and culture in the region.

 Purpose and Importance